nicolas-gaillard/gdc-data-exercise/README.md

 ### Datascience part

-I didn't have time to process that part.
+I didn't have enough time to process this part as I had planned.

 My initial goal was to analyze the time between the publication of an ad and its transaction in order to identify a potential user alert suggesting to put his ad back on top of the pile.